Neural Style Transfer: A Review: Evaluation Methodology

-\paragraph{3) Results of MSPM Fast Style Transfer.} The third block demonstrates the results of Multiple-Style-Per-Model Fast NST algorithms.
+\textbf{3) Results of MSPM-MOB-NST.} Figure~\ref{fig:qualitativeresult2} demonstrates the results of \emph{Multiple-Style-Per-Model} MOB-NST algorithms.
 Multiple styles are incorporated into a single model.
 The idea of both Dumoulin et al.'s algorithm \cite{dumoulin2016learned} and Chen et al.'s algorithm \cite{chen2017stylebank} is to tie a small number of parameters to each style.
 Also, both of them build their algorithm upon the architecture of \cite{Johnson2016perceptual}.
-Therefore, it is not reasonable that their results are visually similar.
+Therefore, it is not surprising that their results are visually similar.
 Although the results of \cite{dumoulin2016learned,chen2017stylebank} are appealing, their model size will become larger with the increase of the number of learned styles.
 In contrast, Zhang and Dana's algorithm \cite{zhang2017multi} and Li et al.'s algorithm \cite{li2017diverse} use a single network with the same trainable network weights for multiple styles.
-The model size issue is tackled, but there seems to be some interferences among different styles (Group \uppercase\expandafter{\romannumeral2} and \uppercase\expandafter{\romannumeral7}), which slightly influences the stylisation quality.
+The model size issue is tackled, but there seem to be some interferences among different styles, which slightly influences the stylisation quality.